 Mini Lop Rabbit’s for Sale Sydney

-We also Rehome Adult Rabbits as well as sell baby rabbits, if your interested in re homing a rabbit, give us a call or visit in store to findout what re homer bunnies we have.
+We also Rehome Adult Rabbits as well as sell baby mini lop rabbits, if you’re interested in re homing a rabbit, give us a call or visit in store to find out if we have any bunnies that need re homing.

-Our baby Mini lop rabbits are usually around 7 weeks of age, the perfect af
+Our well socialized baby Mini lop rabbits are usually around 7 weeks of age.

-Mini Lop Eared Rabbit’s and Dwarf Lop Eared Rabbit’s are very similar in appearance, the only difference is the Mini Lop is small in size.
+Mini Lop-Eared Rabbit’s and Dwarf Lop Eared Rabbits are very similar in appearance, the main difference is the Mini Lop is small in size.
 Dwarf lop bunnies are considerably bigger.

-Mini Lop Eared Rabbit’s are born with both ear upright and become softer and droopier as they get older.
-They are very sociable who like company of not just other rabbits, but other animals and their owners. i once had a lop eared rabbit which was best friends with my rooster.
-It is not unusual for them to develop friendships with other animals.
+Mini Lop-Eared Rabbits are born with both ear upright and become softer and droopier as they get older.
+They are very sociable love company of not just other rabbits, but other animals and their owners.
+I once had a lop-eared rabbit which was best friends with my rooster its actually not unusual for them to develop friendships with other animals.

 Diet of Mini Lop Rabbit’s

 Diet for mini lop Rabbits needs to be consistent high in fiber and low in carbohydrate and sugars.
 Any changes to the diet must be made gradually over a period of 2 to 3 weeks to reduce digestive upset.